 Take the plunge at the Werblin Tower Jump

-■ Jump from our 10-meter diving tower into our 17-foot diving well.
-With the safety and guidance of Varsity Swim Coach Fred Woodruff , you will know what it is like to drop from over 30 feet into the Olympic Pool.
+■ Jump from the Sonny Werblin Recreation Center’s 10-meter diving tower into a 17-foot diving well.
+With the safety and guidance of varsity swim coach Fred Woodruff, you will experience what it is like to drop from over 30 feet into an Olympic pool.

 Rock out at Beats on the Banks

-■ One of the biggest concerts each semester, Beats on the Banks is sponsored by the Rutgers University Programming Association (RUPA).
+■ Beats on the Banks, sponsored by the Rutgers University Programming Association (RUPA), is one of the biggest concerts each semester.
 It has featured bands like Vic Mensa, 3Lau, Baauer, Logic, Cash Cash, A-Trak, and Chance the Rapper.